Skip to content

 • The co-insured person has raised one or more children in the joint household for at least four years in the past.

 • There is a need for social protection according to the guidelines of the Main Association.
-This is particularly the case if the insured person's monthly net income does not exceed the compensation allowance reference rate for married couples of €1,921.46.
+This is particularly the case if the insured person's monthly net income does not exceed the specified married couples' allowance of € 2,009.85 (2025).

 The additional contribution is charged directly to the insured person and collected by ÖGK.